Exploring the World of Leather Finishes: From Classic to Contemporary

 Aniline Finish

 Aniline finishes use dyes that allow the natural grain and texture of the leather to shine through, providing a natural look.
-This kind of finish provides a transparent coloration, allowing the leather to retain its natural color and texture.
+This finish provides a transparent coloration, allowing the leather to retain its natural color and texture.
 This natural leather look is very soft and comfortable, making it a popular choice for fashion items and high-end furniture.
 However, these soluble dyes make the leather prone to scratches and stains.

 Semi-Aniline Finish